SiTronXD/vkHarmonicsVirtualLights/README.md

 # Harmonics Virtual Lights
-An implementation of the HVL algorithm for my bachelor thesis project.
+A Vulkan implementation of HVLs for my bachelor thesis project.
+A more detailed description + screenshots will be added later.

 # TODO:
-* Use sinc window to try and avoid ringing artefacts
-* Fix direct + indirect contribution relation
 * Consider removing spotlight cutoff, since HVLs are distributed in a square

-* Fix barrier order to have RSM, shadow map and pre-depth overlap eachother
-* Optimize smoothstep
 * "TODO: fix edge case where normal == viewDir" in tangent space transform
 * Enable/disable imgui